-The Sipwise C5 makes it possible to customize content of the emails sent on the following actions:
+The Sipwise C5 makes it possible to customize the content of the emails sent on the following actions:

 - Web password reset requested.
-Email will be sent to the subscriber, whom password was requested for resetting.
-If the subscriber doesn't have own email, letter will be sent to the customer, who owns the subscriber. - Administrator password reset requested.
-Email will be sent to the administrator, whom password was requested for resetting.
-If the administrator doesn't have an email, an error message will appear when requesting the password reset. - New subscriber created.
-Email will be sent to the newly created subscriber or to the customer, who owns new subscriber. - · Letter with the invoice.
-Letter will be sent to the customer.
+An email will be sent to the subscriber, for whom the password reset was initiated.
+If the subscriber does not have an email, an email will be sent to the customer, who owns the subscriber. - Administrator password reset requested.
+An email will be sent to the administrator, for whom the password reset was initiated.
+If the administrator does not have an email, an error message will appear when requesting the password reset. - New subscriber created.
+Email will be sent to the newly created subscriber or to the customer, who owns the new subscriber. - Email with the invoice.
+The email will be sent to the customer.